hadidabomb2/PRJ_Aging_Brain/README.md

-# Simulation of the Aging Brain
+# Learning Simulation of the Brain
 This is a Python implementation simulating the learning process in the ageing brain and also offers a graphical user interface (GUI) for easier user interactions.
 The simulation parameters can be modified by changing the source code or through the GUI before each model